dmercertaylor/network-scheduling-app/README.md

 [A deployed version of this app is available on heroku](dmt-scheduler.herokuapp.com).

-SQueue is an app that allows users to manage their existing network by reminding them that people exist.
+The Network Scheduler allows users to manage their existing network by reminding them that people exist.
+Often, I find myself at meetups or similar events, where I will meet with people, connect on LinkedIn, and never see or hear from them again.
+This app aims to remedy that by providing a simple feature missing from LinkedIn: scheduling.
+Users may connect with one another in a manner similar to LinkedIn, mark times when they are available.
+Additionally, users may mark dates that they have recently met with their connections.
+Using these two features together, users will be presented with a list of their connections who are available at the same time as them, ordered from who they've seen recently to who they've seen most recently (there is also a button to skip connections to the back of the queue without actually marking a meeting).

+The app is laid out in four pages:

 From the profile page, users may view and edit their profile information, as well as mark times on a week-long grid when they are available.
 They may also toggle their availability off entirely.